-Vanessa Lachey and Curtis Stone Join Top Chef Junior as Host and Head Judge
+Vanessa Lachey, Curtis Stone Join Top Chef Junior as Host, Head Judge Respectively

 FROM COINAGE: 9 Healthy Kitchen Staples That Cost Less Than $1 Per Serving

 Vanessa, who is married to singer Nick Lachey, is a mom to three kids: 2-year-old daughter Brooklyn, and sons Camden, 4, and Phoenix, 4 months.
-Meanwhile, Stone, who is married to actress Lindsay Price, is a father to two kids: 5-year-old son Hudson and 2-year-old daughter Emerson.
+Meanwhile, Stone, who is married to actress Lindsay Price, is a father to two sons: 5-year-old Hudson and 2-year-old Emerson.

 Top Chef fans and viewers will likely remember Stone as the previous host of Top Chef Masters as well as former host and judge for Top Chef Duels.